Welcome to the fourth day of the FAS Informatics Bioinformatics Tips and Tricks Workshop!

 we wanted to extract the different regions of the genome, like introns

-file?
+or exons from a gff file?
 Today we’ll learn how to do those

 things using the “For” loop, which executes a sequence of commands once